 - Many succulents of the Sansevieria family-like snake plants and other types like Jade plants help in improving the indoor air quality by absorbing many harmful pollutants like benzene, formaldehyde, xylene, and toluene.

 - Succulents can also be used as bedroom plants as they release oxygen during the night.
 Plants like aloe vera and snake plants can be used to keep the indoor bedroom air fresh and clean.

 - Succulents also help in concentrating and calming the mood.
 Therefore succulents act as a mood elevator.
 Because of their unique appearance, it gives a good vibe to the indoor and soothes the eye as well as mind.

 Some of the common succulents

 This succulent can be grown both as an indoor and outdoor plant.
 Requires moderate water and fertilize once a year.
 Non-toxic to animals and humans.
 Grows up to 15-20 cm commonly known as the blue rose.

 This succulent is or sansevieria family.
 It is a good indoor plant and also a bedroom plant.
 This plant helps in cleaning the indoor air and releases oxygen during the night.
 Require moderate water, medium light, and porous soil.

 This plant is also known as burro’s tail.
 Can be grown both indoor and outdoor.
 Requires moderate sunlight and moderate watering.
 Non-toxic to cats, dogs, and children.

 4. Aloe vera

-Indoor succulent required moderate sunlight.
-Watering once after completely drying of the topsoil.
+Indoor succulents required moderate sunlight.
+Watering once after completely drying the topsoil.
 Non-toxic to cats, dogs, and children.